pagkly/Zed/Investopedia3/Wrap-Up Insurance.md

 ## Understanding Wrap-Up Insurance

 The intent of a wrap-up insurance policy is to provide peace of mind that everyone involved in a project is insured properly.
-Wrap-up insurance is sweeping [blanket coverage](https://www.investopedia.com/terms/b/blanket_insurance.asp) that protects the owner, contractors, and subcontractors.
-Wrap-up insurance is important because it avoids the need for every contractor and subcontractor to obtain their own [liability insurance](https://www.investopedia.com/terms/l/liability_insurance.asp).
+Wrap-up insurance is sweeping [[blanket coverage]](https://www.investopedia.com/terms/b/blanket_insurance.asp) that protects the owner, contractors, and subcontractors.
+Wrap-up insurance is important because it avoids the need for every contractor and subcontractor to obtain their own [[liability insurance]](https://www.investopedia.com/terms/l/liability_insurance.asp).
 If there were several policies, there might be gaps in the coverage or insufficient limits.
 Instead, wrap-up insurance is more effective at making sure that all of the liability risks are covered adequately.

 For example, consider an owner-controlled insurance program purchased by the owner on behalf of the builder or contractor.
 Counting add-ons, the insurance includes workers compensation, general liability, excess liability, pollution liability, professional liability, builder's risk, and railroad protective liability.
 While the cost of wrap-up insurance can be expensive, the cost can be divided among the general contractors and sub-contractors.